-A holistic approach to health

-Numerous political meetings have resulted in declarations for a holistic approach to health, both at the national and global levels.
-One such declaration was featured in Germany's G7 2022 Presidency proposal which highlights improving the global health architecture using a One Health approach as a priority (G7 Germany, 2022).
+Canada is a leader in the understanding, teaching, and application of ecohealth (Webb et al., 2023), a concept of holistic and interconnected health that is gaining increasing recognition globally as key to health strategies; a future Canadian global health strategy should leverage this existing expertise (see Box 4).
+Numerous political meetings have resulted in declarations for a holistic approach to health, both at the national and global levels, for example in Germany's G7 2022 Presidency proposal which highlights improving the global health architecture using a One Health approach as a priority (G7 Germany, 2022).
 One Health has been defined as a collaborative and transdisciplinary approach to designing and implementing programmes, policies, legislation and research at every organizational level.
 Its goal is to achieve better public health outcomes through the recognition of the interconnectedness between people, animals, plants, and their shared environments (Centers for Disease Control and Prevention, n.d.; WHO, 2017).
-A One Health approach is gaining increasing recognition in public and global health, which have historically been criticized as being too narrow in focus and emphasizing a colonial perspective on health.
-COVID-19, a global pandemic caused by a zoonotic event, has further validated the need for a holistic approach.
+The COVID-19 pandemic, caused by a zoonotic event, has further validated the need for holistic health approaches.

-Similarly, the concept of planetary health is gaining momentum in conversations of climate change and health.
+Similarly, the concept of planetary health is also gaining momentum in conversations of climate change and health.
 While having a similar goal to that of One Health, planetary health gives judicious attention to the political, economic, and social human systems that shape the Earth's natural systems, which in turn shape the future of humanity (Lerner & Berg, 2017; Whitmee et al., 2015).
 Planetary health is a broader concept which includes issues of climate change and the challenge of planetary boundaries.
 These considerations also demand a multidisciplinary and collaborative global approach, as it is dramatically highlighted that issues of planetary health are not confined within geographic and political borders.

 Interviewed experts pointed to the vast body of holistic health knowledge of Indigenous communities, acknowledging that Indigenous Ways of Knowing are exemplary yet are not currently legitimized in decision-making.
 As such, interviewed experts suggested that such a holistic approach to health be led by Indigenous leaders.
 However, literature cautions the application of a Western framework (i.e., a One Health or planetary health approach) to Indigenous Teachings, as they are fundamentally distinct and may itself be a form of modern colonization.
-Therefore, this approach advocates for Indigenous leaders to be invited to lead, or participate, in whichever capacity they chose, in the design and implementation of culturally-safe and appropriate solutions (whether that be via a One Health approach, or an Indigenous-led approach to healing).
+Therefore, this approach advocates for Indigenous leaders to lead, or participate, in whichever capacity they chose, in the design and implementation of culturally safe and appropriate solutions (whether that be via a One Health approach, or an Indigenous-led approach to healing).